 The Company is periodically reviewing its risk management perception taking intoaccount overall business environment affecting/ threatening the existence of the Company.Presently board is of the opinion that such existence of risk is minimal.

 21. DETAILS IN RESPECT OF ADEQUACY OF INTERNAL FINANCIAL CONTROLS WITH REFERENCE TO THEFINANCIAL STATEMENTS:

 During the year under review the Company has not accepted any deposits within themeaning of Section 73 of Companies Act 2013 read with the Companies (Acceptance ofDeposits) Rules 2014.

-23. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186 OF THE COMPANIESACT 2013
+23. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186 OF THE COMPANIESACT 2013:

 During the year under review the Company has neither given any loan nor provided anyguarantees which are governed by the provisions of Section 186 of the Companies Act 2013.

-MANAGEMENT DISCUSSION AND ANALYSIS
+MANAGEMENT DISCUSSION AND ANALYSIS.

 I. INDUSTRY STRUCTURE AND DEVELOPMENTS